What is this course about?

 * SPM/UEC holders must have a minimum of grade 6 for the Bahasa Inggeris (English Language) subject

-What is the cut-off point for the Diploma in Microelectronics?
+What is the last aggregate Score for the Diploma in Microelectronics?

 Is there any opportunity for further education?